skerkewitz/jasmin/docs/guide.md

 See [Jasmin Instructions](instructions.md) for more details on the syntax of instructions in Jasmin.

-###Labels
+### Labels

-A jasmin.Jasmin label statement consists of a name followed by a ':', and a newline.
+A Jasmin label statement consists of a name followed by a ':', and a newline.
 For example:

     Foo: